guillaume-be/guillaume-be.github.io/_posts/2021-08-26-byte_pair_encoding.md

 # 2. Rust implementation(s) of the BPE algorithm

-The rest of this article consists of a walk-through a number of working implementations of the BPE tokenization algorithm in Rust.
+The rest of this article consists of a walk-through of a number of working implementations of the BPE tokenization algorithm in Rust.
 Starting from a "naive" implementation approach, improvements will be made to highlight pros and cons of some common data structures within the scope of BPE tokenization.

 4 algorithms for the BPE tokenization will be presented:
 - [Naive implementation](#naive)